cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

     *default:* 'https://get.helm.sh/helm-v3.6.0-linux-amd64.tar.gz'

-    You can see helm releases [here](https://github.com/helm/helm/releases) please use helm 3.6.X version.
+    You can see Helm releases [here](https://github.com/helm/helm/releases) please use helm 3.6.X version.

 Helm plugin uses `curl` on  `installation_source` and unzip it, then move it to `executable_path` or to default location (deployment directory) if `executable_path` is not provided.